- OCD subtypes

 How to get help

 Contamination OCD may be tricky to diagnose because oftentimes the symptoms are not visible to an outside observer.
 For example, a person may engage in mental compulsions around contamination (like repeating statements to themselves) as opposed to physical compulsions.
 However, a mental health professional who specializes in OCD will be able to make an accurate diagnosis.
 If you’re interested in learning about contamination OCD and how it’s treated with ERP, you can schedule a free call with the NOCD clinical team to find out how this type of treatment can help you.
 All of our therapists specialize in OCD and receive ERP-specific training and ongoing guidance from our clinical leadership team.
 Many of them have dealt with OCD themselves and understand how crucial ERP therapy is.
 NOCD offers live face-to-face video therapy sessions with OCD therapists, in addition to ongoing support on the NOCD telehealth app, so that you’re fully supported during the course of your treatment.
+You can also join our Contamination OCD community and get 24/7 access to personalized self-management tools built by people who have been through OCD and successfully recovered.

 Learn more about contamination OCD